adaltas/node-csv-docs/src/documents/parse/index.html.md

 the `parse` function.

 *   `count` (number)
     Internal counter of records being processed.
 *   `empty_line_count` (number)
     Internal counter of empty lines
 *   `skipped_line_count` (number)
-    Number of non uniform lines skipped when `relax_column_count` is true
+    Number of non uniform lines skipped when `relax_column_count` is true.
 *   `lines` (number)
     The number of lines encountered in the source dataset.
 *   `is_int` (regexp, function)
     The regular expression or function used to determine if a value should be cast to an integer.
 *   `is_float` (regexp, function)
     The regular expression or function used to determine if a value should be cast to a float.

 ## Migration